News : Test at Saint-Étienne

 The emergence of vaccines on the market should not hamper screening, as the containment of epidemics relies primarily on the rapid identification and isolation of patients with COVID-19 to prevent further spread of the virus.

 Early diagnosis is important in this context, not only for the diagnosis and possible virological follow-up of hospitalized patients, but also to ensure the health safety of caregivers, first responders and the general population.
-Therefore, the development of Point of Care (POC) has been recommended by the WHO.

 Rapid antigen detection tests meet the requirements of early detection (after infection) because the average incubation period of 3 to 5 days is too short for the development of an immune response and the development of antibodies.